quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {
-    instruction:QPackInstruction // see appendix for the definitions,
+    instruction:QPackInstruction // see definitions in appendix

     length?:uint32,
     raw?:bytes